Jonathan-Rop/KWS-Dashboard/README.md

 To run this project you need:

 - GitHub account;
-- git installed on your OS.
+- Git installed on your OS.

 ### Install